William Big Springs

 William Forrest Big Springs (January 3, 1919 – February 11, 1991) was a Blackfoot American rancher and painter born in East Glacier Park Village, Montana.

 Background

 Big Springs attended Browning High School in Montana.
 He lived on the Blackfeet Indian Reservation and served for a time as Glacier County Commissioner.
 He also operated an 18,000-acre ranch near Glacier National Park with his son Bill.

 Art career

-Big Springs' work in oil and pastel has been exhibited across the country, including at the Bismarck National Indiana Art Show, the First Annual Invitational Exhibition of American Indian Paintings, and the Museum of the Plains Indian.
+Big Springs' work in oil and pastel has been exhibited across the country, including at the Bismarck National Indian Art Show, the First Annual Invitational Exhibition of American Indian Paintings, and the Museum of the Plains Indian.